mrworf/detrackify-email/README.md

 - `detrackify_email.py` looks for `blacklist.yml` by default
 - `detrackify_guard.py` looks for `blocklist.yml` by default

-## Blocked Warnings Configuration
+## Denied Warnings Configuration

-The blocked warnings feature allows you to completely block access to links that trigger specific types of warnings during URL resolution.
-Instead of showing a warning modal that users can acknowledge, these warnings result in a complete block with no option to proceed.
+The denied warnings feature allows you to completely deny access to links that trigger specific types of warnings during URL resolution.
+Instead of showing a warning modal that users can acknowledge, these warnings result in a complete denial with no option to proceed.

 ### Available Warning Types

-The following warning types can be blocked:
+The following warning types can be denied:

 - `ssl_certificate`: SSL certificate verification failed
 - `connection_error`: Connection errors (DNS, network, etc.)